buet-gd/Deep-DynaResGCN-community/README.md

 ``` -->

 ## Acknowledgments ##
-Our codebase build and extends the awesome [NOCD](https://github.com/shchur/overlapping-community-detection) repository.
+Our codebase is built and extended upon the awesome [NOCD](https://github.com/shchur/overlapping-community-detection) repository.